 Medical marijuana is increasingly being prescribed to treat chronic pain; however, does it have a place in workers' compensation?
 What are the benefits and what are the risks?
 Join leading clinical experts from myMatrixx for this informative webinar and learn more about the pro's and con's of using marijuana as a medicine, employer responsibilities and risks, and how to proactively address medical marijuana use as a treatment in workers' compensation.

-There is no denying the skyrocketing use and cost of pain medications in workers’ compensation.
+There is no denying the skyrocketing use and cost of pain medications in workers' compensation.
 Temporary disability payments are 3.5 times higher when opioids are prescribed, and in a recent study, many physicians who prescribed narcotics to injured workers were not using the recommended tools to monitor use.
 Opioids can have a positive effect; however, without the proper monitoring to control care and costs, they can wreak havoc.
-Presenters include Phil Walls, R. Ph., Chief Clinical Officer of myMatrixx and Brian S. Downs, Vice President, Quality & Provider Relations of Workers’ Compensation Trust.
+Presenters include Phil Walls, R. Ph., Chief Clinical Officer of myMatrixx and Brian S.